 Arrive in Longyearbyen in the early morning and begin your journey home.

 Please note: The itinerary is for guidance only.
-Our exact route will depend on ice, weather conditions, wildlife, and government regulations.
+Your exact route will depend on ice, weather conditions, wildlife, and government regulations.
 The places mentioned are just examples of some of the many sites Svalbard has to offer.
-We always strive to maximize your experience.
+The team always strive to maximize your experience.
 Please remember that flexibility is the key to a successful expedition!

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.